chef-boneyard/coprhd-cookbook/README.md

 - `:create` - Adds a host.
 - `:delete` - Removes a host.

-### vipr_vcenter
+### coprhd_vcenter

-This resource manages the creation and removal of VMware vCenter from a ViPR Controller instance.
+This resource manages the creation and removal of VMware vCenter from a CoprHD Controller instance.

 #### Parameters

 Unless otherwise noted, all parameters default to `nil`

 - `fqdn_or_ip` - FQDN or IP Address of the vCenter server to add.
 This is a required string.
 - `name` - Name of the vCenter server.
-This name is arbitrary and only exists within ViPR.
+This name is arbitrary and only exists within CoprHD.
 This is a required string.
 - `user_name` - User Name that will be used for authenticating against the vCenter Server.
 This is a required string.
 - `password` - Password for the user_name that will be used for authenticating against the vCenter Server.
 This is a required string.
 - `port` - Port of the vCenter server.
 This is an optional parameter.
 If no parameter is present, the default port of '443' will be used.
 If registering to a different tenant than default, set this param to nil
 - `tenant` - Specify a tenant_uid where the vCenter will be registered.
-By default it will be added to the tenant of the current logged in ViPR user.
+By default it will be added to the tenant of the current logged in CoprHD user.
 This string is optional.

 #### Actions